-The Providers timely appealed this issue to the Board and met the jurisdictional requirements for a hearing.
-Accordingly, the Board granted the Parties' request for a record hearing on May 6, 2019.
-The Providers were represented by Elizabeth Carder-Thompson, Esq. of Reed Smith, LLP.
+The ManorCare Providers timely appealed this issue to the Board and met the jurisdictional requirements for a hearing.
+The ManorCare Providers filed a Request for a Record Hearing on February 5, 2021, which was approved by the Board on February 25, 2021.
+The ManorCare Providers were represented by Carol C. Loepere, Lesley C. Reynolds, and Lara Parkin of Reed Smith, LLP.
 The Medicare Contractor was represented by Joseph Bauers, Esq. of Federal Specialized Services.